 In Experiment 2, participants performed the same semantic vigilance task as in Experiment 1.
-Here, in addition to the snake, the threatening special distractor category also included spiders, syringes, and guns; consequently, in addition to caterpillars, the shape-matched special distractor category also included stinkbugs, knitting-pins, and hairdryers; finally, in addition to fish, the neutral control distractor category included cats, kitchen utensils, and perfume bottles.
+Here, in addition to the snake, the threatening special distractor category also included spider, syringe, and gun; consequently, in addition to caterpillars, the shape-matched special distractor category also included stinkbug, knitting-pin, and hairdryer; finally, in addition to fish, the neutral control distractor category included cat, kitchen utensil, and perfume bottle.
 This was necessary to address the concern left by Experiment 1 that our results were not generalizable to threats.
-Further, the sample size in Experiment 1 was rather low

-(although the minimum sample size requirement was met), which also precluded making generalised claims about the results.
+Further, the sample size in Experiment 1 was rather low (although the minimum sample size requirement was met), which also precluded making generalized claims about the results.
 Therefore, we aimed to collect a significantly larger number of responses in Experiment 2.
 Our modified design thus allowed us to explore the effects of affective and visual features of a threat-related stimulus more broadly.

-6.3.1 Materials and Method
+6.3.1 Materials and method